 Karl Kroenen from Abe & Kroenen.
 Abe falls somewhere on the border between Straight Gay and Camp Gay, although it doesn't help that his action figure's hands have a tendency towards "limp wrist" gestures.

-Marten's first boss from Questionable Content acts just like any other character, and the only difference is his mention of his boyfriend.
-Marten's second boss, Tai, is also gay and a little crazy, but not any more than the rest of the cast.
+Marten's first boss from Questionable Content acts just like any other straight character, and the only difference is his mention of his boyfriend.

 Senileavich and Ridley of Funny Farm.
 Ridley's borderline, given his consideration for his appearance, but Senileavich is a stoic grump who couldn't act the stereotype if he were deliberately trying.
 As opposed to the flamboyant but totally straight Mike Hopkins.